gree2/gree2.github.com/_posts/2015-04-17-apache-spark-with-python-notebook-on-mac.md

 * to use spark we need to configure the hadoop eco system of yarn and hdfs

-* this can be done following [installing hadoop on yosemite](http://amodernstory.com/2014/09/23/installing-hadoop-on-mac-osx-yosemite/)
+* this can be done following [installing hadoop on yosemite](http://amodernstory.com/2014/09/23/installing-hadoop-on-mac-osx-yosemite/) and my [post]({% post_url 2015-04-17-apache-hadoop-on-mac-osx-yosemite %})

 ### install homebrew